Florence Klingensmith

-Florence Gunderson Klingensmith (3 September 1904 – 4 September 1933) was an American aviator of the Golden Age of Air Racing.
+Florence Edith Klingensmith (born Florence Edith Gunderson; September 3, 1904 – September 4, 1933) was an American aviator of the Golden Age of Air Racing.
 She was also a founding member of the Ninety-Nines, a women's pilot group.
 She was one of the first women to participate in air races with men.
 She died in an accident during the Frank Phillips Trophy Race at the 1933 International Air Races in Chicago, Illinois.

 Life

-Florence Edith Gunderson was born September 3, 1904 to Gustave and Florence (Parker) Gunderson on their small farm in Oakport Township, Minnesota.
+Florence Edith Gunderson was born September 3, 1904, to Gustave and Florence (Parker) Gunderson on their small farm in Oakport Township, Minnesota.
 She was baptized in the Oak Mound Congregational Church and attended the Oak Mound Consolidated School in Kragnes Township with her sister Myrtle and brothers George and Roy.
 Her father "Gust" worked at Oak Mound School as a janitor and school bus driver and was the clerk of Oak Mound Church.
 The family moved to Moorhead, Minnesota around 1918, where the daredevil Florence took up riding motorcycles - very fast!
-She met Charles Klingensmith and they married on 25 June 1927, but within a year and a half the two had split.
+She met Charles Klingensmith and they married on June 25, 1927, but within a year and a half the two had split.